Paranui Falls: Discover the Scenic Beauty of A.H. Reed Memorial Park

 Is Swimming Allowed at Paranui Falls?

-Are There Any Admission Fees to Enter a H Reed Memorial Park?
+Are There Any Admission Fees to Enter A.H.
+Reed Memorial Park?

 Can I Bring Food and Drinks to the Park?